Doctor of the Church: Anglicanism

 Since all of the above appear in the calendar at the level of Lesser Festival or Commemoration, their celebration is optional.
 Similarly, because "In the Calendar of the Saints, diocesan and other local provision may be made to supplement the national Calendar", those Doctors of the Church recognized by the Catholic Church may also be celebrated in the Church of England.

 Lutheranism

-The Lutheran calendar of saints does not use the term "Doctor of the Church."
-The calendar of the Lutheran Church–Missouri Synod refers to Martin Luther by the title of "Doctor" in recognition of his academic degree, Doctor of Theology from the University of Wittenberg in 1512.
+The Lutheran calendar of saints generally does not use the term Doctor of the Church.
+Instead, it uses the term Confessor to commemorate individuals who made important theological contributions to the faith through their writing or teaching, as well as those who publicly defended and promoted the faith.
+The calendar of the Lutheran Church–Missouri Synod lists the following figures as Confessors: